t0t0r0-cat/AudioMuse-AI/README.md

         *   **ConfigMap (`audiomuse-ai-config`):**
             *   Update `NAVIDROME_URL`.
             *   Ensure `POSTGRES_HOST`, `POSTGRES_PORT`, and `REDIS_URL` are correct for your setup (defaults are for in-cluster services).
+            *
+**Note:**
+  > The same instruction used for Navidrome could apply to other Mediaserver that support Subsonic API.
+LMS for example is supported, only remember to user the Subsonic API token instead of the password.

 ## **Front-End Quick Start: Analysis and Clustering Parameters**